KETO FARMERS BREAD

 So after we saw the bread, we saved the recipe and I ordered 1small box of Fiber to try.
 After we made this and we checked the sugar, next thing was to go onto Amazon and order 5 more packets, just in case we run out of it.
 I really, really suggest you give this Fiber a try and order at least one box.

-You see how excited I am?
+Do you see how excited I am?
 I can write a whole book about this bread.
-And that’s me or us, who are already more than 5 years on a low carb.
+And that’s me or us, who are already more than 5 years on low carb.

 Is there an alternative to the Potato Fiber?